davidpricedev/wandering-puzzler/README.md

 - Should be able to support several different maps/levels
   - Start with simple text file for maps with particular characters for each item (i.e. `#` for wall,`>` or `<` for arrow, etc.)
   - Allow for arbitrarily large/small maps

-- Future expansions
-  - Add additional features later (there is a monster that moves towards the player, A teleporter that moves player back or forth from another position on the map, and probably other things)
+Todos / Future Ideas:

+- add UI buttons instead of just keyboard controls for game start/restart, etc. (maybe even for movement?)
+- add level list drop-down to select level
+- implement an undo feature to roll back up to N moves
 - Add ability to use mouse/tap for movement in addition to arrow/wasd keys (mostly for mobile/tablet compatibility)
-  - Maybe make the grid-nature of the game less obvious?
 - What about proper animations instead of turn-based updates?
 - Alternative graphics options (icon sets)?
 - sounds?

 ## Technical aspects